boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ### Measure type column

-To apply the filter based on the measure, the value type should be dimensionormeasure for the data field and the summary type of the measure should be set as none.
-Various condition types are available for the measure type column as follows:
+To apply the filter based on the measure, the value type should be 'dimensionormeasure' for the data field, and the summary type of the measure should be set as none.
+Various condition types are available for the measure type column, as follows:

  * **equals**
  * **notequals**